904.624.1981 email@beachjunki.org

 Amelia Sea Turtle’s story was published in the May 2021 edition of the News-Leader.
 Amelia is the first installment of our Washed Up Project.
 Marla Mcdaniels writes the story on how the dream to create Amelia Sea Turtle became a reality.

-Earth Day Cleanup benifits Sea Turtles
+Earth Day Cleanup benefits Sea Turtles

 Our annual Earth Day Event to welcome nesting sea turtles was featured on the front page of the April 2023 edition of the News-Leader.
 We had over 50 volunteers sign up for beach clean up and to learn more about sea turtle nesting season.